 And then it happened.
 Notes of music as clear as crystal rippled in the air like the waving silk banners in the markets.
 We were awed.
 Speechless.
-And though she sang in her native Mandarin tongue the tune was unmistakable: Jesus Loves Me.
+And though she sang in her native Mandarin tongue, the tune was unmistakable: “Jesus Loves Me.”
 Written in 1860 as a poem for a novel, the words were set to music and quickly spread around the globe as missionaries taught the tune to new disciples in every land.

 We think of this tune primarily as a children’s song, but the words are the simple essence of the gospel.
 The love of God demonstrated by Jesus’ life and death on the cross opens the door for anyone to come in.
 “Jesus loves me!
-He who died, Heaven’s gate to open wide; He will wash away my sin, Let His little child come in.”
+He who died; Heaven’s gate to open wide; He will wash away my sin; Let His little child come in.”

-As we think of love this month it is God’s love that should be our focus for His word tells us, “we love because He first loved us.”
-(I John 4:19)We cannot love well or long on our own.
+As we think of love this month it is God’s love that should be our focus for His word tells us, “we love because He first loved us” (1 John 4:19).
+We cannot love well or long on our own.
 May we all be like little children learning to love and singing of Jesus’ love to us.